PhilippeW83440/CarND-Path-Planning-Project/README.md

 Two fixes were done in the NextWaypoint code which had some issues at s wraparound:
 https://waffle.io/udacity/sdc-issue-reports/cards/59e8ee756ff7e100813ad856

-While driving a full track I checked that conversions error (x, y) -> (s, d) -> (x, y) are now on average around 0.6 meters (with a peak at 1.2 meters) which is well below the initial more than 10 meters error.
-I think this is probably the main reason why most of Udacity students reported issues while trying to work with JMT (s, d) frenet trajectories generations and finaly went back to generate spline X, Y trajectories: where the dependency on the conversion functions is much lower.
+While driving a full track it can be checked now that the conversions error (x, y) -> (s, d) -> (x, y) are now on average around 0.6 meters (with a peak at 1.2 meters) which is well below the initial more than 10 meters error.
+I think this is probably the main reason why most of Udacity students reported issues while trying to work with JMT (s, d) frenet trajectories generations and finally went back to generate spline X, Y trajectories: where the dependency on the conversion functions is much lower.

 As a final note, I am wondering if the accuracy of the conversions could be further improved, but the fact that the map is  provided as a discrete set of 30 meters spaced points may prevent us for getting a perfect accuracy when doing frenet <-> cartesian conversions.